 - 1/4 cup cold water

 - Preheat oven to 325°.
 Sprinkle roast with salt and pepper.
-In an ovenproof Dutch oven, heat oil over medium heat.
+In a Dutch oven, heat oil over medium heat.
 Brown roast on all sides.
 Remove from pan.

-- Add celery, carrots and onion to the same pan; cook and stir until tender.
-Add turnips, sweet potato and garlic; cook 1 minute.
+- Add celery, carrots and onion to the same pan; cook and stir 3-4 minutes or until tender.
+Add turnips, sweet potato and garlic; cook 1 minute longer.

 - Add wine, stirring to loosen browned bits from pan.
 Stir in broth, vinegar and herbs.
 Return roast to pan; bring to a boil.
-Cover and bake 2-1/2 to 3 hours or until meat is tender.
+Bake, covered, 2-1/2 to 3 hours or until meat is tender.

 - Remove beef and vegetables; keep warm.
-Discard herbs from cooking liquid; skim fat.
-In a small bowl, mix cornstarch and water until smooth; stir into cooking liquid.
-Bring to a boil, stirring constantly; cook and stir 2 minutes or until thickened.
+Discard herbs from cooking juices; skim fat.
+In a small bowl, mix cornstarch and water until smooth; stir into cooking juices.
+Bring to a boil; cook and stir 2 minutes or until thickened.
 Serve with pot roast and vegetables.
 Yield: 8 servings.

 Light-Bodied Red Wine